-[Updated on July 24, 2023] It’s been 5 months since we’ve been using this gaming mouse, and have to say it’s quite a good mouse.
-The buttons are responsive, the LED setup is quite different and looks cool.
-Totally worth it gaming mouse.
+[Updated on July 24, 2023] It’s been 5 months since we’ve been using this gaming mouse, and it’s quite a good mouse.
+The buttons are responsive & LED light setup looks cool.
+Worth it gaming mouse.
 Back to Lenovo Legion M200 Review!

-New gamers start with budget gaming peripherals and there is nothing wrong with it.
-In fact, we restarted our gaming journey with a Redgear A15 wired gaming mouse (review), and it’s also good.
+New gamers starting with budget gaming peripherals is not a problem.
+We restarted our gaming journey with a Redgear A15 wired gaming mouse (review), and it’s also good.

-But getting a mouse that is gaming-centric from a brand like Lenovo surely raises eyebrows!
+But getting a gaming-centric mouse from a brand like Lenovo surely raises eyebrows!
 So in this Lenovo Legion M200 review, we have explained whether it’s a good gaming mouse or a great one!

 Here we’ve talked about the pros & cons, built quality, look and feel, features, user experience, and our verdict & Other recommendations.